 As part of a health insurance application, you need to answer a health questionnaire.
 Some Spanish health insurance companies ask you to complete this online.
-Others require you to complete a form.
+Others require you to complete a form and email it back.
 The questions they ask will vary from company to company but a lot of them will be similar.
 Here is a list of typical questions that may appear in a questionnaire for Spanish health insurance.

 - What are the typical questions included in a questionnaire for Spanish health insurance?